 Key stage Pupils must be taught: Key stage 1 That animals, including humans, move, feed, grow, use their senses and reproduce.
 To recognise and compare the main external parts of the bodies of humans.
 That humans and animals can produce offspring, and they grow into adults.
 To recognise similarities and differences between themselves and others.
 To treat others with sensitivity.
-That nutrition, growth and reproduction are common life pro humans and other animals.
-About the main stages of the human life cycle (including puber
+Key stage 2 That nutrition, growth and reproduction are common life processes for humans and other animals.
+About the main stages of the human life cycle (including puberty).